CaseyJ616/ad-d-level-0-burner/README.md

 This is a small and silly way to generate level 0 characters using a custom rule set for ad&d 2e.

+COPY OVER AS IT, THE BURNER DOES ALL STAT?HP ADJUST FOR YOU!!!

 Rule changes:

 Custom save scores: